Dans-labs/dariah/docs/React.md

 They can compute derived data from their state and pass that as properties to their children.
-State updates trigger these computations automatically, and children whose properties are dependent on this state, are rerendered automatically (and economically).
+State updates trigger these computations automatically, and children whose properties are dependent on this state, are re-rendered automatically (and economically).

 ### Local State